Enalean/tuleap/plugins/program_management/adr/glossary.md

 #### `<something>`Stub

 A test-only implementation of an Interface.
 Contrary to `Builders`, `Stubs` always implement an interface.
 Most of the time, they implement an operation like `Retrieve` something or `Verify` something.
 Sometimes, they implement a `value-object` interface like `TrackerIdentifier` or `UserIdentifier`.
 They should be kept as simple as possible.
+Their static methods usually are prefixed by `with`: `withTracker()`, `withUser()`, etc.

 In the case of `value-object` interfaces, we create Stubs to make it easier to build them.
 It is easier to build a `UserIdentifierStub` with just an `int` than to build a `UserProxy`, because then we must also build a `\PFUser`.